rlobacz/mapa/README.md

 # mapa
-This is application that creates dashboard about apartemnt prices in Warsawa.
+This is the application that creates dashboard about apartment prices in Warsaw.
 Online version can be seen: https://share.streamlit.io/rlobacz/mapa/main/aplikacja_mapa.py